Iris Wheeler: Iris returns

 Iris (now played by Carmen Duncan) returned to Bay City in 1988.
-Mac was happy to see his daughter again while Rachel still had her reservations about Iris.
+Mac was happy to see his daughter again while Rachel still had her reservations about Iris, but opted to remain civil about it for Mac's sake.
 Iris came back with some surprising news: the previous year she had visited Sylvie, who was on her deathbed, and she had revealed that Iris was in fact Mac's biological daughter.
 This made Iris more determined than ever to win over her father once and for all.

 Iris began scheming as soon as she arrived in Bay City.
 She hired her lover, Evan Frame (Charles Grant), to seduce a married Amanda (now played by Sandra Ferguson) to disgrace her in Mac's eyes.
 This planned failed when Evan felt guilty and confessed everything to Amanda.
 She set up a fake company called Bennett Publishing to bring Cory Publishing to the brink of destruction so she could rush in, save it, and make Mac proud.
 The only thing that was known about this mysterious publishing house was that it was run by someone called "The Chief."
 Rachel teamed up with Donna Hudson (Anna Stuart) to discover The Chief's identity.
 Once it was discovered it was Iris, Rachel confronted her and demanded she tell Mac.
 Iris tearfully told her father the truth.
 Mac was furious and disowned Iris yet again.
 He left for Maine to think things over shortly afterwards but died of a heart attack before he could return.
 Iris was devastated that her father never forgave her before his death.

 Mac did not completely disown Iris since he left her large shares in Cory Publishing.
 However, he also left equal shares to Rachel and Amanda.
 Rachel and Iris battled over who would become CEO.
 When the vote came down it was a tie between Rachel and Iris and it was none other than Jamie's estranged wife, Vicky (Anne Heche), who could break the tie.
 Vicky voted for Iris since Rachel had refused to give her custody of her and Jamie's son, Steven.
 Iris became CEO of Cory Publishing, proudly continuing on her father's legacy.
 Later on, at the suggestion of Cory Board member, Ross Gordon, Iris was named president while Rachel was named CEO and chairman of the board.